mpv-player/mpv/DOCS/man/vf.rst

 ``vapoursynth-lazy``
     The same as ``vapoursynth``, but doesn't load Python scripts.
 Instead, a custom backend using Lua and the raw VapourSynth API is used.
-The syntax is completely different, and absolutely no conveniencve features are provided.
+The syntax is completely different, and absolutely no convenience features are provided.
 There's no type checking either, and you can trigger crashes.

     .. admonition:: Example: